blakewatson/htmlforpeople/src/06-adding-a-blog.md

 ## Code and pre-formatted text

-I've been using these tags _a lot_ during this series.
+I've been using these tags _a lot_ during this book.
 Consider this paragraph:

 ```html
 <p>By the end of day one, he was familiar with basic tags like <code>html</code>, <code>head</code>, and <code>body</code>.
 On day two, he was creating paragraphs and lists.
 By day three, he had moved on to creating stunning layouts with <code>article</code> and <code>section</code>.</p>